Looking for Emergency care for your furry friend? Find the contact information for the closest emergency clinics below.

 Please contact a local veterinarian or one of the emergency clinics listed below.

-For assistance with transport to a vet office or emergency clinic, please contact Adirondack Pets – (518) 844-9379 Please note that Regional is not affiliated with Adirondack Pets, but they are the only local entity that offers this service.
+For assistance with transport to a vet office or emergency clinic, please contact Adirondack Pets – (518) 844-9379 Please note that Regional is not affiliated with Adirondack Pets, but they are the only local entity we are aware of that offers this service.

 Please note that Regional SPCA does NOT provide medical treatment – we do not have a vet on staff!